 * Grand Central Plaza *

 But before we head on to our next destination, we ate a snack at Ikea Store at Grand Central Plaza.
-After we were satiated, we got out from the building and took a walk at Sheung Wo Che Road until we reached the signage in getting to Ten Thousand Buddhas Monastery.
+After we were satiated, we got out of the building and took a walk at Sheung Wo Che Road until we reached the signage in getting to Ten Thousand Buddhas Monastery.

 Location: 220 Pai Tau Village, Sha Tin, New Territories